Distributed applications: APIs and web services

 • Introduction to Application Development and Services

-• Application development and distributed computing
+• Application development and distributed computing, evolutions in program design

 • SOAP, WSDL and UDDI